Forge Bible Bot

 !q clearClear the entire discussion queue

-!timer <1-30>Start a countdown timer on OBS overlay (mods/broadcaster)
+!timer <1-30>Start a countdown timer on the stream overlay (mods/broadcaster)

 !timer stopCancel the active timer